 Most PRINCETON drivers are too young to remember life before power steering - cranking those great big steering wheels!
 It was a pretty good workout.
 Now power steering is standard.
 Let's look at how it works.
 The heart of any power steering system is its pump.
 The pump pressurizes the power steering fluid that provides assist for steering.
 Most pumps are driven by a belt that is run by the engine; a few are electrically powered.
 A high-pressure hose passes fluid from the pump to the steering gear.
 A low pressure hose returns the fluid back to the pump.

-These hoses can develop leaks, so it is a good idea for Brooklyn Park drivers to have them inspected at every oil change.
+These hoses can develop leaks, so it is a good idea for PRINCETON drivers to have them inspected at every oil change.
 Low fluid can damage the power steering pump.
 That is why power steering fluid level is on the checklist for a full-service oil change.
-The fluid needs to be compatible with the hoses and seals, so check your owner's manual for the right type - or just ask your friendly and knowledgeable pros at Affordable Transmissions in Brooklyn Park.
+The fluid needs to be compatible with the hoses and seals, so check your owner's manual for the right type - or just ask your friendly and knowledgeable pros at Affordable Transmissions in PRINCETON.